 \subsection{Lattice $W_n$ algebra; main generator}

-Here for $sl_n$, we skip to write down all steps which we have done in previous sections and just will write down our main generator of the lattice $W_n$ algebra.\\ The functional dependent nontrivial solution for the whole system of first order partial differential equations will be as what comes in follow:
+Here for $sl_n$, we skip writing down all steps which we have been done in the previous sections and we just will write down the main generator of the lattice $W_n$ algebra.\\ The functional dependent nontrivial solution for the whole system of the first order partial differential equations will be as what comes in follow:

 We should notice that $x_{i_j}^{(j)}$s are different of each other for any $j \in \{ 1, \cdots n-1 \} $